 A Retriever By Any Other Name …

-Just like American Golden Retrievers, English Creams come in a variety of shades, from nearly pure white, to, well, a cream color.
+Just like American Golden Retrievers, the English Cream Golden Retriever comes in a variety of shades, from nearly pure white, to, well, a cream color.
 If you are in the market for one, you might see ads in the paper for White Goldens, Platinum Blond, Light and of course English Cream.

-If you’ve purchased a Golden Retriever, then you know they can be expensive, especially if you buy one from a reputable breeder and they have their AKC papers.
-Unfortunately, there are some breeders who charge more for the English Cream version because “they are more rare” than their American counterparts.
+If you’ve purchased a Golden Retriever, then you know they can be expensive, especially if you buy one from a reputable breeder and they have their American Kennel Club papers.
+Unfortunately, there are some breeders who charge more for the English Cream Golden Retriever because “they are more rare” than their American counterparts.
 Truth be told, while you are likely to see more American Goldens than English Creams in dog parks around the country, that is not a good reason for them to cost more.
 More important than color is a Golden’s bloodline.
 If you plan to add one to your family, ask the breeder to see the parents and, if possible, to see their paperwork.

 Despite their name, English Creams actually trace their roots back to Scotland, along with their American Golden counterparts.
 According to the AKC, the Golden Retriever can be traced back to Lord Tweedmouth who bred a Wavy-coated Retriever named Nous, to a Tweed Water Spaniel named Belle.
 The English Cream was first bred in North America and descended from dogs coming from Europe, Scandinavia, New Zealand and Australia.

-As someone who has owned both American and English Cream Golden Retrievers, I can tell you that is not the case.
+As someone who has owned both the American Golden Retriever and the English Cream Golden Retriever, I can tell you that is the case.
 Any long-haired dog is going to shed.
-In my experience, my English Creams shed worse than my Americans.
+In my experience, my English Cream Gold Retriever sheds worse than my American Golden Retriever.
 No matter how often I vacuum, there are always white tumbleweeds of fur in my home.
 My advice is to brush, brush, brush!
 I generally brush my boys Koda and Jake a few times each week, and even more during the spring and summer when their coats are in full-shed mode.

 Most long-hair dogs shed.
-Regular brushing is important to keep the fur to a minimum.
+Regular brushing is important to keep the fur of the English Cream to a minimum.

 Fetch, Sit, Lay Down

-Like all Golden Retrievers, English Creams are eager to please, which makes them fairly easy to train.
+Like all Golden Retrievers, the English Cream is eager to please, which makes them fairly easy to train.
 It’s also one of the reasons Goldens are among the most popular dogs, coming in at No. 3 on the list of most popular dogs in the U.S.

 Like people, dogs have different talents.
 Jake can catch a treat in mid-air, while Koda simply does not have the paw-eye coordination it has to accomplish this feat.
 On the other hand, Koda is significantly better at responding to the “lie down” command than his younger brother.